dinfuehr/dinfuehr-hugo/content/blog/dora-rust.md

 I suppose it would be quite cumbersome to pass the Rust AST to Dora.
 Therefore I would first emit byte code in Rust, and then simply pass the byte code array to Dora.
 This should be way easier.
-I would then have a "sea of nodes" IR in Dora on which I could do all my optimizations.
+I would then have a ["sea of nodes"](http://darksi.de/d.sea-of-nodes/) IR in Dora on which I could do all my optimizations.
 That said this is probably going to take some time.
-Nevertheless I am already looking forward to that.
+Nevertheless I am already looking forward to implement it.

 ### Using Rust
 A few words on using Rust: I started the project to try out Rust on a non-trivial project.
 I knew some Rust but hadn't used it on a project before.
 Both `cargo` and `rustup` are great tools.
-They also work on my Odroid C2 where I implemented the support for AArch64t.
+They also work on my Odroid C2 where I implemented the support for AArch64.
 Cross-compiling became pretty easy, although I just used it for making sure Dora still builds on AArch64 (I never bothered to try to get it to link).
 Cross-building is as simple as `cargo build --target=aarch64-unknown-linux-gnu`.